 “The primary reason for you to go there is to release fire I put in you.
 This is not a time of releasing and forgiving as much, though there will be some courtroom cases fulfilled and brought to closure because of what you do.
 This will turn the keys in those locks on the shackles to set women free.
 You have the keys; you have the scrolls.
 But even if all you do is go and stand there and release what I have put in you, that will be enough.”

 “I also will show you why you are perfect for this assignment.
 You have been like me, dear heart.
 You have been rejected, abused in every way possible by man, and yet you have chosen to love me, to forgive, and let me heal you every time.
 It is because of what we have walked through together.
 You were one of the most least of these, one of the most abused and broken of my girls, but not anymore.
-You are becoming whole, and you are my “Grace and Glory”.
+You are becoming whole, and you are my ‘Grace and Glory’.”
 (Name taken from Hinds Feet on High Places.)

 “Next Sunday, leave at around 4:00 pm, do the assignment, and then you can eat.
 Be there between 4:00 pm and 7:00 pm.”
 I tucked every word He spoke into my heart.